 - Spread or roll the dough very thin, but even.
-Try not to get areas which are too thin because these will form holes and burn easily.
+Try not to get areas that are too thin because these will form holes and burn easily.
 If you have a pizza peel, use this to help slide the dough easily onto the grill.

 - Spray or brush the surface of the dough with some of the olive oil and place that side down on the grill.
 Cook until the dough begins to firm up on the bottom and gets a nice brown color.
 Brush the uncooked side of the dough with olive oil and flip over.

-- Add the figs, goat cheese and prosciutto to the top of the grilled flat bread and shut the lid of the grill for about two minutes so the toppings can get warm and the bottom of the bread can finish cooking.
+- Add the figs, goat cheese, and prosciutto to the top of the grilled flatbread and shut the lid of the grill for about two minutes so the toppings can get warm and the bottom of the bread can finish cooking.

 - When the bottom is well toasted, remove the flatbread to a platter or cutting board and top with the arugula and a drizzle of extra virgin olive oil.